Free LinkedIn X-Ray Search Builder

 Fill in at least one field, then click Build query.

-Tip: use ProfileSpider to scrape matching profiles directly from the Google or Bing results page, or open individual profiles and extract the full structured data from there.
+Tip: install ProfileSpider to extract names, titles, and contact details directly from the Google or Bing search results page in one click — or open individual LinkedIn profiles and pull the full structured profile data from there.

 Frequently Asked Questions